kawu/hhu-dl-materials-2020/pretrained/README.md

     """Embed an input sentence given a fastText model.""" return torch.tensor([ft_model[word] for word in sent])
 ```
-The type-checker will not complain at this point, since `ft_model` in the code
+This will be enough to satisfy the type-checker, since `ft_model` in the code
 above is not type-annotated, but to keep the code clean the types and docstring
 of the `encode_with` function should be updated as well.

 The next step is to modify the main script (`session.py`) in order to account
 for the change of the encoding and embedding strategy.
 First of all, we can
-underscore to mark the character encoder as unused (this is just a convention)
+use underscore to mark the character encoder as unused (this is just a
-and load the desired fastText model:
+convention) and load the desired fastText model:
 ```python
 ...
 import fasttext # type: ignore